CartoDB/Windshaft/README.md

 Credits
 --------
-* mapnik
-* node-mapnik
-* tilelive-mapnik
-* Carto
-* Thanks to the Mapbox team for making such flexible tools
+* Thanks to the Mapnik and Mapbox team for making such flexible tools

 TODO